AndreasThinks/bibliome/README.md

 3. **Click "Add to Shelf"** on any search result
 4. **Books appear immediately** in your collection

+### Discovering Bookshelves

+- **Explore Page**: Click "Explore" in the navigation to browse all public bookshelves.
+- **Search Page**: Click "Search" to find specific shelves.
+  - Use the main search bar to search by shelf name, description, or contained books.
+  - Click "Advanced Search" to filter by specific book titles, authors, or ISBNs.
+- **Network Feed**: On your dashboard, see shelves recently created or added to by people you follow on Bluesky.

 ### Managing Your Bookshelf

 1. **Click "Manage"** on any bookshelf you own or have admin access to